ukidiscs2026/discs2026/_pages/info.md

 ## Campus Map {#Map}

-The meeting will take place in Meeting Room (MR2) in Pavilion A (i.e. the _Central Core_) of the Centre for Mathematical Sciences.
+The meeting will take place in **Meeting Room (MR2)** in Pavilion A (i.e. the _Central Core_) of the Centre for Mathematical Sciences.
 There are three ways of accessing the central core (see map):

-(i) from Wilberforce Road,
+- from the entrance on Wilberforce Road,
-(ii) (recommended if coming from the north) by entering past the Betty and Gordon Moore Library, (iii) (recommended if coming from the south) following the footpath and entering through the Faulkes Gatehouse.
+- by walking past the _Betty and Gordon Moore Library_ (recommended if coming from the north),
+- following the footpath and entering through the _Faulkes Gatehouse_ (recommended if coming from the south).

-- after you enter the Central Core, the registration desk will be located immediately to the _right_.
+- After you enter the Central Core, the registration desk will be located immediately to the _right_.
 - MR2 itself is located down the stairs immediately opposite the entrance to the Central Core.
 ![Campus Map](../assets/images/CentreForMathematicalSciencesMAP.png)